taoshen99/MUBDsyn/README.md

 (MUBD3.0) $ python get_ligands.py
 ```

-### Generate virtual decoys
+### Generate (virtual) unbiased decoy set (UDS)

 `mk_config.py` writes out the configuration for MUBD3.0 virtual decoy generation.
 In order to automatically set up the configuration for each ligand and proceed to the next ligand, we provide `gen_decoys.sh`.
-Please replace the `</path/to/REINVENT>` and `</path/to/MUBD3.0>` in scripts with user defined directories.
+Please replace the `</path/to/REINVENT>` and `</path/to/MUBD3.0>` in the scripts with user-defined directories.
 ```
 $ mkdir output
 $ chmod +x ./gen_decoys.sh